chulminy/CIVE497-CIVE700/task/Task1_Part1_SignalProcessing/README.md

 	* Please do not include any other text except this subject line.
 * For writing equations, I recommend the use of latex equations editors introduced in the Markdown tutorial and inserting equation links.
 However, I also accept for attaching an image of your handwritten equation (but not recommend).
 * Your report includes your answers and styled codes for questions in the problems.
-* You also submit a single code file that include the codes for all problems.
+* You also submit a single code file that includes the codes for all problems.
 * Please see the sample report format [**here**](Task1_Juanp_BA_000000).
 * The formats of the folder and files are
 	* Folder name: Task1_`Your name` _ `Degree` _ `ID` (same with the subject of your email)